aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ![area-chart-aspose-words-net](working-with-charts-4.png)

-### How to Insert Bubble Chart
+### Insert Bubble Chart

-Below example shows how to insert a bubble chart.
+The following code example shows how to insert a bubble chart:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-InsertBubbleChart.py" >}}